 - (1) The Warrants issued by the Issuer are represented by a permanent global bearer warrant (the "Global Bearer Warrant").
 Definitive Warrants will not be issued.
-The entitlement of the holders of the Warrants to a delivery of definitive Warrants is excluded. - (2) The Global Bearer Warrant is deposited at BNP Paribas Securities Services, Paris as depositary for Euroclear France (the "Clearing System").
-The holders of the Warrants are entitled to rights relating to the Global Bearer Warrant which may be transferred in accordance with the terms and regulations of the Clearing System. - (3) In the clearing system for settling securities operations, the Warrants can be transferred individually.
+The entitlement of the warrantholders to a delivery of definitive Warrants is excluded. - (2) The Global Bearer Warrant is deposited at BNP Paribas Securities Services, Paris, as depositary for Euroclear France (the "Clearing System").
+The holders of the Warrants are entitled to rights relating to the Global Bearer Warrant which may be transferred in accordance with the terms and regulations of the Clearing System. - (3) In the clearing system for settling securities operations, the Warrants can be transferred only in units of 1,000 Warrants or an integral multiple thereof.